vlongle/Imperfecto/README.md

 as each player doesn't know the opponent's move ahead of time.

 Games with imperfect information are typically modeled as [extensive-form game (EFG)](https://en.wikipedia.org/wiki/Extensive-form_game).
-EFG models sequential game with a game.
-Players take turn to make a move until a termination node is reached, where the payoff is revealed.
+EFG models sequential games with a game tree.
+Players take turn making moves until a termination node is reached, where the payoff is revealed.
 Players make decision at each decision node.
 However, the players do not know exactly which node they are in.
 Instead, they only know that they're in a set of nodes known as an information set.
 An information set represents all the possible worlds that